ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 key: 6154f289da
 ```

 The video has explained simple analysis using parents' heights.
 Now replicate using the heights of sons.
+Recall that the data are in the file `heights`.

 `@instructions`